rexhip/rexhip/README.md

 Key features.
  - Take care of executing the queries one by one.
  - Logging capabilities for development and debugging.
- - Avoid global states, to make reusable code.
+ - Avoid global states, which make it possible to create reusable device blocks, similar to proibus gsd-files.
  - Clean and readable user API.
- - Good timeout handling to avoiding delay on the bus for other queries.
+ - Advanced timeout handler, that will reduce queries to devices where timeout has accrued before.

 Requirements:
  - TIA-portal: v13, sp1, upd8 (or greater)